 How would you describe working for a large public relations firm compared to one like Akrete?

-There isn’t much difference in the work that we deliver; it’s how we deliver it that’s a big change.
 We work with larger agencies as our clients, and appreciate their value proposition—in fact, we’re happy to be a part of it.
 We enjoy being a specialized, focused team of professionals who work in places and on schedules that are organized around both personal and professional commitments.
 Our work benefits from that balance of work and life, and I’m proud of offering that value proposition to our team members.
 You don’t usually find that in larger agencies.

 What is one piece of advice you would offer to someone trying to enter the public relations industry?